 Many of us spend around a third of our lives at work, which is over 90,000 hours in a lifetime.
 We work for many reasons; to follow a passion, a meaningful career, to make a difference, for social connections, to provide for our family, and to pay for our lifestyle.
 The first organisations were teams of hunter-gatherers who brought together a range of different skills, so the collective was more than the sum of the parts, which is still true of organisations today.

 In more recent times we’ve gone through a series of revolutions that have transformed the world of work.
-During the first steam-powered industrial revolution machines replaced skilled labour and many people suffered dreary work-lives, as little more than machines themselves.
+During the first steam-powered industrial revolution machines replaced skilled labour and many people suffered dreary work lives, as little more than machines themselves.
 The second, electric-powered revolution was less dirty and dangerous, but many people were still treated like machines.
-The third revolution of computers, networks and data brought greater autonomy and a host of new roles, where using your brain is more important than what you do with your hands.
-We’re now entering what’s called the fourth industrial revolution, where automation and artificial intelligence promise to disrupt how we live and work; from self-driving cars, drones, digital assistants and machine-learning.
+The third revolution of computers, networks, and data brought greater autonomy and a host of new roles, where using your brain was more important than what you did with your hands.
+We’re now entering what’s called the fourth industrial revolution, where automation and artificial intelligence promise to disrupt how we live and work; from self-driving cars, drones, digital assistants, and machine learning.
 Although ordering a cab or booking somewhere to stay may be easier and cheaper, these new technologies bring unintended consequences, like increased inequality and lower job security.